fsquillace/pearl/doc/commands.md

     periodically using cron.

-### PROMPT CONTEXT ###
-There is a command called 'pearl\_switch' that allow to change the appearance of the terminal.
-Each context is stored in '$PEARL\_ROOT/etc/context'.
-The script simply change the variables environment 'PS1' and 'PROMPT\_COMMAND'.
-There are two main contexts available:

-* def - It is the default context.
-It is able to dinamically show the error code of the last command, the background jobs, the number of trashed files (see TRASH command for details) and the current git branch.

-    [22:24:17 130 4 2 feel@myarch {master} pearl $]>

-* ops - It is used for system administration.
-Useful for checking memory, load avg, etc.
-The first three columns measure CPU and IO utilization of the last one, five, and 15 minute periods.
-The fourth column shows the number of currently running processes and the total number of processes.
-The last column displays the last process ID used.

-    678/3844MB      0.47 0.51 0.52 2/273 30568
-    [22:03:56 0  feel@myarch pearl $]>

-In order to change the context type:

-    pearl\_switch <context\_name>

-You can install the famous *liquidprompt*, that works for both bash and zsh, just typing *pearl\_install\_liquidprompt*.
-For further info go here: 'https://github.com/nojhan/liquidprompt' You can create your own context just creating a file in '$PEARL\_HOME/etc/context'.

 ### TAILF ###
 The command is similar to tail -f but it also highlights log keywords such as DEBUG, INFO, WARN, ERROR. tailf requires perl.